RevenueCat/revenuecat-docs/docs_source/📈 Dashboard & Metrics/charts/charts-feature-incomplete-periods.md

   ]
 }
 [/block]
-### First seen date cohorting
+## First seen date cohorting
-On the other hand, for Charts such as Realized LTV per Customer, which is cohorted by a customer's first seen date, the incomplete period is a function of the current date and the specified Customer Lifetime.
+On the other hand, for Charts such as Realized LTV per Customer and Initial Conversion, which are cohorted by a customer's first seen date, the incomplete period is a function of the current date and the specified Customer Lifetime or Conversion Timeframe.
 [block:image]
 {
   "images": [